cube3power/atsd/integration/spss/statistics/README.md

 * Configure an [ODBC-JDBC bridge](../../../integration/odbc) for ATSD:

-    - specify URL property `compatibility=odbc2`: `jdbc:atsd://atsd_hostname:ATSD_PORT;compatibility=odbc2`.
+  * Specify URL property `compatibility=odbc2`: `jdbc:atsd://atsd_hostname:ATSD_PORT;compatibility=odbc2`.

 * Disable UNICODE mode:

-    - launch SPSS Statistics;
+  * Launch SPSS Statistics;
-    - do not open any existing data file;
+  * Do not open any existing data file;
-    - select the 'Edit' menu;
+  * Select the 'Edit' menu;
-    - select the 'Options' menu;
+  * Select the 'Options' menu;
-    - select the 'Language' tab;
+  * Select the 'Language' tab;
-    - in the section labeled 'Character Encoding for Data and Syntax', select 'Locale's writing system'.
+  * In the section labeled 'Character Encoding for Data and Syntax', select 'Locale's writing system'.

 #### Option 1: Load Prices and Weights As Separate Datasets